Sangamon County, Illinois

 • 2004 - The Abraham Lincoln Presidential Library and Museum opens in Springfield, attracting visitors from around the world.

-This timeline provides a condensed summary of the historical journey of Sangamon County, Illinois.
+This timeline provides a concise overview of the key events in the history of Sangamon County, Illinois.